w3c/testtwf-website/github101.md

 _This should be the email address you used to create the account in Step 1._

+* Next, type:

+`$ git config --global push.default upstream`

+This will be push the current branch to its upstream branch.

 4. (Optional) If you don't want to enter your username and password every time you talk to the remote server, you'll need to set up password caching.
 See [Mac Instructions][4], or [Windows Instructions][5], or